pokusew/ros-setup/ide/README.md

 ## JetBrains IDEs (CLion, PyCharm) and ROS

 What's **great** on JetBrains IDEs:
-* Autocompletion, linting, IntelliSense, Git integration, other code assistance and overall features are **superior** to other editors/IDEs.
+* Autocompletion, linting, IntelliSense, Git integration, coding assistance and overall features are **superior** to other editors/IDEs.